philzook58/philzook58.github.io/_posts/2025-05-12-brute_eggmt.md

 One question I have (had?) is that in my preprint I describe something like a Shostak procedure for e-graphs modulo theories in that it requires you to have theory specific canonizers.
 What would be the more Nelson-Oppen style of just informing each other / propagation of inferred equalities?

-This style is reminescent of Ruler, which also used models to prune for possible equalities to learn.
+This style is reminescent of Ruler <https://github.com/uwplse/ruler> , which also used models to prune for possible equalities to learn.
 Instead of learning rewrite rules, we're "learning" via SMT query the e-graph itself.
 Since the e-graph represents ground rewrite rules, this also jives.

+This is also reminiscent of SAT-sweeping and Fraiging.
+SAT sweeping uses sat queries to try and compress together semantically equialvanet nodes in a circuit.
+It's more of a thing in hardware verification world. <https://si2.epfl.ch/demichel/publications/archive/2020/DAC_2020_testa_luca.pdf>

 Could also make a sympy version of bottom up + canonize.